 Editor's note: This section captures the feasibility study on self-interference based on individual companies’ analysis.

-10.5.1.2.1 [Company Name]
+10.5.1.2.1 Ericsson

 Editor's note: Individual company may provide the analysis assumption/configuration used for the corresponding analysis summarized in 10.5.1.1.
 Additionally, the views on the preference/views on component technology and corresponding trade-off can be provided and analysed.

+Table 10.5.1.2.1-1 presents an overview of the self-interference mitigation potential for FR2-1 (28GHz) for three output power levels.
+It can be seen that mitigation of self-interference with less than 1dB receiver desensitization appears feasible for 30dBm.
+With 35dBm, the desensitization is around 1.5dB from self-interference.
+There may be some potential to further refine the performance.
+For 40dBm output power, mitigation of self-interference becomes significantly more challenging.

+Table 10.5.1.2.1-1 FR2-1 Self-interference analysis